Outbound Configuration

 Note: The protocol must be HTTPS.

-5. Select the Product and Callback from the dropdown and click Submit.
-A new callback configuration will be created in the product section.
+7. Select the Product and Callback from the dropdown and click "Submit."
+A new outbound callback configuration will be created in the product section.

-6. The callback configuration will be in “Pending” state until it is approved by Visa.
+8. The outbound callback configuration will be in “Pending” state until it is approved by Visa.

-7. Once approved, you will receive an approval mail and the configuration state will updated to “Approved” on Visa Developer.
+9. Once approved, you will receive an approval mail and the configuration state will updated to “Approved on Visa Developer.
 Your configuration is ready and live at this point.
-Configuration related information can be seen via Details option.
+Configuration related information can be seen via "Details" option.

-1. Download the Client Outbound Certificate (chain) from the Outbound Certificates section under Credentials tab of your Project on Visa Developer.
+1. Download the Client Outbound Certificate (chain) from the "Outbound" section under the "Credentials" section on the "Sandbox" page of your project.
 The chain file is a bundled certificate, containing client certificate, intermediate CA and root CA certificates.

 2. Add this certificate chain in the trust store of your application server.